bitcoinops/bitcoinops.github.io/_topics/en/onion-messages.md

   - title: "LDK #2294 adds support for replying to onion messages"
     url: /en/newsletters/2023/06/21/#ldk-2294

+  - title: "BOLTs #759 adds support for onion messages to the LN specification"
+    url: /en/newsletters/2023/08/09/#bolts-759

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Blinded paths